 Early identification of SEND is essential in providing the right support for children to enable them to fulfil their potential.
 At Chantry we do this is in a range of ways.
-In June the SENCO speaks to every nursery from which the children are joining us, to explore any issues that may need to be raised.
-If needed, the SENCO will accompany the class teacher on any nursery visits so more in-depth discussion can take place, and observations of the child in an educational setting will take place if appropriate.
+In June the SENDCO speaks to every nursery from which the children are joining us, to explore any issues that may need to be raised.
+If needed, the SENDCO will accompany the class teacher on any nursery visits so more in-depth discussion can take place, and observations of the child in an educational setting will take place if appropriate.
 This enables us to plan ahead for any arising need.
-Following this we look at information provided by the parents and carers, and meetings may be arranged to further look at need and provision for the following September.
+Following this, we look at information provided by the parents and carers, and meetings may be arranged to further look at need and provision for the following September.
 Where higher level needs are present transition meetings with outside agencies may also take place to support the child's move into school.

-The SENCO works very closely with the Reception class so that she has strong relationships with the children and builds an understanding of any need from the beginning of their time with us.
-For children whose speech sounds raise any concern assessments take place early in term 2 so that support can be put in place where needed.
-Language assessments take place later in the school year to enable to children reach further maturity before we look at this area of development.
+The SENDCO works very closely with the Reception class so that she has strong relationships with the children and builds an understanding of any need from the beginning of their time with us.
+For children whose speech sounds raise any concern assessments take place early in term 3 as maturity is a consideration in speech sound development.
+Language assessments take place for every child in terms 1 and 2 so that support can be put in place quickly if needed.
+Language assessments are repeated for all children in year 3 and each year for those who have required previous support with language.

-The SENCO has an open door policy for parents and carers should they have any questions or concerns with regard to SEND, and can be reached by email on senco@chantry.e-sussex.sch.uk
+The SENCO has an open door policy for parents and carers should they have any questions or concerns with regard to SEND, and can be reached by email on senco@chantry.e-sussex.sch.uk.

 The SENCO leads the appraisal process for Teaching Assistants working 1:1 with pupils, or for those with a responsibility for SEND or Emotional Development.
-The review cycle provides an opportunity for discussion around pupils with potential or identified SEND, looking at what works well and has impact and what needs to be adapted in the future to improve provision.
+The review cycle provides an opportunity for discussion around pupils with potential or identified SEND, looking at what works well and has impact, and what needs to be adapted in the future to improve provision.

 Regular Pupil Progress Meetings take place with class teachers and senior leadership to monitor where progress may have slowed or is significantly behind their peers to explore reasons for this and look at whether any further assessments or additional support may be needed.
 Staff meeting time is given throughout the year to discuss SEND and any children that staff have questions or concerns around.